Amid speculation that the Australian property market is cooling, it looks like Chinese investment in the property market is still hot, hot, hot.

 Alliance Mortgage Solutions, a small Sydney-based brokerage who has only been operating since November 2012, has settled $416 million in 2014 so far.
 At the AMAs last Friday, the brokerage was the first organisation from the Chinese community to take out the Best New Brokerage of the Year award.

-According to Eric Cui, Sales Director at Alliance Mortgage Solutions, 25% of the brokerage’s total loan settlements written this year were for Chinese investors living overseas.
+, Sales Director at Alliance Mortgage Solutions, 25% of the brokerage’s total loan settlements written this year were for Chinese investors living overseas.
 A further 70% of loan settlements were from within the Chinese community in Australia – which includes citizens, permanent residents or other relevant visa holders.

 Cui told Australian Broker